 Breastfeeding is the most natural and nourishing way for a mom to bond with her baby.
 Unfortunately, despite the countless health benefits, some moms become targets for breastfeeding criticism.
 If mothers internalize negative comments about public breastfeeding or breastfeeding in the workplace, it can lead to a reluctance to nurse in these places.
 Whether you choose to breastfeed in public or believe extended breastfeeding is best for your toddler, we’ve got the tools to help you overcome common breastfeeding criticisms.

 If someone chooses to confront you about your breastfeeding decisions, you have many options for how you can respond.
 But always choose a response that represents your family and makes you feel comfortable.
 Looking for some suggestions for responding to negative breastfeeding comments?
 Try these responses to breastfeeding criticism or shaming.

 Give them the facts.
 Some people are unaware of the health benefits of breastfeeding and could be open to learning more.
 Calmly explaining that you are doing what is proven to be best for your baby may help deter criticism or negative comments.
 So, throw out your favorite benefit of breastfeeding the next time you face a challenge.

 Ignore them.
 You know what works best for your family, so don’t feel like you have to justify it to others.
 If you don’t feel comfortable responding, don’t.

-Support is key for breastfeeding success.
+Finding reliable breastfeeding support is the key to success.
 Surround yourself with people who support your breastfeeding goals and desires.
-They’ll not only be a great resource when times get tough, but can also help you manage breastfeeding criticism from others.
-Bounce response ideas off of them, or just reach out to them when you’re frustrated with negative opinions.
-If you’re looking for a larger support system, consider joining a breastfeeding support group.
+They’ll not only be a great resource when times get tough but they can also help you manage breastfeeding criticism from others.
+Bounce response ideas off them, or just reach out to them when you’re frustrated with negative opinions.
+If you’re looking for a more extensive support system, consider joining a breastfeeding support group.
 Talk about a group of caring people!